gitlabhq/gitlabhq/doc/development/elasticsearch.md

 There is no need to install any plugins

-## Experimental indexer
+## New repo indexer (beta)

-If you're interested on working with the experimental indexer, all you need to do is:
+If you're interested on working with the new beta repo indexer, all you need to do is:

 - git clone git@gitlab.com:gitlab-org/gitlab-elasticsearch-indexer.git
 - make